 Autumn is finally here and as we walk the dog we can see the leaves changing colour almost before our eyes.
 For this week's theme of Leaves for the Virtual Book Club for Kids, we are working on some prewriting practice.
-This is an activity that I did with my daughter last year using the prewriting dice that we made for our Llama Llama Red Pajama post but never posted and is just perfect for this theme and you don't have to worry what the season is because I've given a handy alternative especially for the more tropical and southern hemisphere readers.
-So onto our Leaf Art, with prewriting patterns to go with the featured book (affiliate link) Leaf Man by Lois Ehlert.
+This is an activity that is just perfect for this theme and you don't have to worry what type of leaves you have because I've given a handy alternative especially for the more tropical and southern hemisphere readers.
+So onto our Leaf Art, with prewriting patterns to go with the featured book this week Leaf Man by Lois Ehlert.

 Materials Needed for the prewriting leaf art activity

 We have included affiliate links to some of the products and resources as an associate we may earn from qualifying purchases.

 Leaves - if you don't have lots of leaves around then silk leaves are a great alternative